isabella232/katacoda-scenarios-8/high-availability-lab/step8.md

 `select * from users;`{{execute}}

 This time the read and write are successful.
-CL = ONE requires that we read/write to just one node.
+CL=ONE requires that we read/write to just one node.
 Since one node is up this works.